Grus Sentencing – Affidavits Needed

 There is also the question of language.
 If Hanadi needed a translator for the interview, did McMullen call in a translator for the purported phone call?
 The call where, according to McMullen, the abused wife purportedly said everything was now fine?

-McMullen also acknowledged during the murder trial questioning that it was her duty in 2013 to lay criminal charges against Ayoub – but she did not.
+McMullan also acknowledged during the murder trial questioning that it was her duty in 2013 to lay criminal charges against Ayoub – but she did not.

 Ontario’s Domestic Violence Mandatory Charging Policy

-First introduced in 1994 in the Ontario Policing Standards Manual, the Mandatory Charging Policy requires that charges must be laid in domestic violence situations if there is reasonable and probable evidence that a criminal offense has occurred, irrespective of the victim’s wishes – exactly as then Detective Erin McMullen told Hanadi Mohammed.
+First introduced in 1994 in the Ontario Policing Standards Manual, the Mandatory Charging Policy requires that charges must be laid in domestic violence situations if there is reasonable and probable evidence that a criminal offense has occurred, irrespective of the victim’s wishes – exactly as then Detective Erin McMullan told Hanadi Mohammed.

-My currently-employed sources at Ottawa Police confirm that when Detective McMullen failed to investigate, followup, and lay charges in a situation where the husband threatened his wife with a knife – the officer not only failed to perform her duty, she violated several regulations.
+My currently-employed sources at Ottawa Police confirm that when Detective McMullan failed to investigate, followup, and lay charges in a situation where the husband threatened his wife with a knife – the officer not only failed to perform her duty, she violated several regulations.

-McMullen could have (and I say SHOULD HAVE) been charged with:
+McMullan could have (and I say SHOULD HAVE) been charged with:

 • Insubordination (Failure to obey a lawful order)